Darelbi/NeuraSharp/NeuraSharp/NeuraSharp.GenericTensor/README.md

 generic number algorithms.
 SIMD support will come shortly after I understand how the crap Tensor Product works ^^.

-I appreciate the set of algorithms that comes with GenericTensor (even though some is incomplete) and the fact that it is not binded to a specific number type.
+I appreciate the set of algorithms that comes with GenericTensor and the fact that it is not binded to a specific number type.
+I will try to adhere as much as possible to the original vision.

+### Changelist

+ - Started migrating to use INumber interface all over the place
+ - Improved division wrapper equality
+ - Realized I need INumber of the division wrapper too.

 ### about GenericTensor